kaby76/Antlr4BuildTasks/Readme.md

 which lags several revisions behind the latest Java-based Antlr tool.

 This package predicates that you
-* installed Java tool chain;
+* Installed Java tool chain.
-* downloaded the Java-based Antlr tool chain (a jar file);
+* Downloaded the Java-based Antlr tool chain (a jar file).
-* set the environment variable JAVA_HOME to the directory of the java installation;
+* Set the environment variable JAVA_HOME to the directory of the java installation.
-* set the environment variable Antlr4BuildTasks to the path of the downloaded Antlr jar file.
+* Set the environment variable Antlr4BuildTasks to the path of the downloaded Antlr jar file.
+* Do not include the generated .cs Antlr parser files in the CSPROJ file for your program.
+The generated parser code is placed in the build temp output directory and automatically included.

 This package is a Net Standard assembly and works on Linux or Windows, and works only for Antlr4 grammars.